How to Modernize Fleet Management with Mobile Technology version 2

 Aggregating vehicle data can help inform fleet overhaul and replacement planning by tracking maintenance costs and intervals during vehicles' life cycles.

 The DVIR can help manage a fleet's CSA score with an inspection record confirming compliance over the long term.
 With a mobile device, the DVIR can be monitored and reviewed by management to ensure compliance with regulations and company standards.
 Managers can use the information for coaching and training drivers remotely.
-Distance isn't a barrier for communications anymore.
+Distance isn't a barrier to communications anymore.

 Mobile Devices as the Platform for Progress